 Charitable giving is an important part of Judaism and is vital to our congregation.
 We depend on your act of generosity and kindness - of Tzedakah - to support our programs and facilities and help us meet the needs of our synagogue community.
 You can donate online to our annual Kol Nidre Appeal here.

-Don't miss our first Tot Shabbat of the season!
+Don't miss our first Tot Shabbat of the season on September 19th at 5:30pm!
 Join Rabbi Bravo for our 30-minute special Shabbat Service - a wonderful introduction to Shabbat for little ones, geared towards newborn through kindergarten - older siblings are welcome.
 With stories, songs, music and dancing.
 Complimentary dinner and fun craft to follow.
 RSVP to Barbara or Jen at ext.
-140 or 141 or email email@example.com.
+140 or 141 or email firstname.lastname@example.org.

 Register early for our renowned Religious School!
 In 2014 - 2015 we're offering all-new options including pre-K classes, new days, early bird and sibling discounts and lower tuition for most grades!

 J.tel, our nationally-recognized program for 8th - 12th grade is going strong.
 Contact Emily Besthoff, our Youth Director, for more information.

 We begin Selichot in the quiet of night to further focus our attention on the big tasks ahead of us - we begin Selichot in the quiet of night to further focus our attention on the big tasks ahead of us.